To sign up to receive our quarterly FAD research eNewsletters click here.

 Recent FAD Publication:

 Merten, W.B., Rivera, R., Appeldoorn, R., Serrano, K., Collazo, O., Jimenez, N. 2018.
 Us of video monitoring to quantify spatial and temporal patterns in fishing activity across sectors at moored fish aggregating devices off Puerto Rico.
 Scientia Marina, 82(2).
-PDF
+Click here for a PDF